abest0/posh-semver/README.md

 ### What is semantic versioning?

-Semantic version is specification written by Tom Preston-Werner.
-Semantic versioning is a set of rules around how to version software and to avoid "dependency hell".
+Semantic versioning is a specification written by Tom Preston-Werner.
+Semantic versioning is a set of rules on how to version software and to avoid "dependency hell".
 Here is a quick summary of the semantic versioning rules, however, I encourage you to read the full spec at [semver.org](http://semver.org).

 Consider a version number with the scheme X.Y.Z (Major.Minor.Patch).
 The rules are as follows: